 Take the best-tasting autumn apples, combine them with juicy pears and what do you get?
-A healthy, no-sugar-added applesauce snack (or dessert!) your kids will happily eat.
+Apple pear sauce: a healthy, no-sugar-added applesauce snack (or dessert!) your kids will happily eat.

 Juicy, crunchy, sour, or sweet, apples in autumn are the perfect family treat!
 Whether you bake them in a pie, slice them for a lunch box snack, or use them for this easy applesauce recipe, apples pack great nutrition into every delicious bite.
 One medium apple has just 95 calories and 4 grams of filling fiber, and now that they’re in season, the flavors are at their peak.

 To show my love for apples, I use them in this simple stovetop applesauce recipe.

 - 3 large apples (about 1½ pounds), unpeeled and cut into ½-inch pieces

 - 1 pear, unpeeled and cut into ½-inch pieces

 - Juice of half a lemon (about 2 tablespoons)

 - Place the apples, pear, apple juice, lemon juice, and cinnamon in a medium pot and stir to combine.
 Place over medium-high heat, cover, and bring to a boil.
 Lower the heat and cook at a low boil, covered, until the apples are very tender, about 25 minutes.
 Stir occasionally.
 Let cool about 20 minutes.

 - Place the cooked fruit in a blender and blend until smooth and the peels are incorporated.
 (If you don’t have a blender and plan to mash the fruit with a fork or potato masher, you may want to slice off the peels first before cooking for a nice, smooth texture.)